 Gene follows in the footsteps of GRI engineers Dave Driscoll, PE, GE, and Stan Kelsay, PE, GE, who also received the distinguished award in 1997 and 2003, respectively.
-In a touching speech, Gene thanked her mentors at GRI, her OSU professors, specifically Drs.
-JR Bell and Lee Schroeder, and her family for the technical, business, and general support that they have offered her throughout her career.
+In a touching speech, Gene thanked her mentors at GRI; her OSU professors, specifically Drs.
+JR Bell and Lee Schroeder; and her family for the technical, business, and general support they have offered her throughout her career.

 Other award recipients of the evening included Jason Magalen, PE, CH, M.ASCE, the Young Engineer of the Year; Ken Archibald, PE, M.ASCE, the